T3RRYT3RR0R/Image-Sorter/README.md

  * **Cross‑platform file operations** – On Windows, creation times are preserved when moving files across disks; on all platforms the tool handles long paths and rejects identical source/destination directories.

-# Using Image Sorter

-### Graphical interface
+### Using Image-Sorter

-Running the program without arguments launches a friendly dialog.
+Running the program without arguments launches the **GUI**.
 Fields and check boxes correspond to command‑line options:

 | Setting | Description |
 |---|---|